-What are Benign Tumors?
+What Are Benign Tumors?

 in the body.
-Unlike cancerous tumors, they do not spread to other parts of the body.
+Unlike cancerous tumors, they don’t spread (metastasize) to other

 Causes of Benign Tumors